-- Observation
+Observation

-- Obtaining accurate data for a study, as an initial step that will be used in this data collection is observation.
+Obtaining accurate data for a study, as an initial step that 7 ll be used in this data collection is observation.

-- Questionnaire / questionnaire
+Questionnaire / questionnaire

-The questionnaire is a data collection technique that is done by giving a set of questions or written questions to the respondent to be answered (Sugiono, 2010: 142)
+The questionnaire is a data collection technique that is done by giving a set of questions or written questions to 10 respondent to be answered (Sugiono, 2010: 142)

+Documentation

-- Documentation - Documentation method is looking for data about things or variables in the form of notes, transcripts, books, newspapers, magazines, minutes, agendas and so on (Arikunto, 2010: 274).
+Documentation method is looking for data about things or variables in the form of notes, transcripts, books, newspapers, magazines, minutes, agendas and so on (Arikunto, 2010: 274).